 Without owning your identity, there is very little room for growth.

-For Branding to do the job, it needs to be impactful and inspire trust.
+For the power of branding to do its job, it needs to be impactful and inspire trust.
 But most importantly, it needs to set the right expectations within your Audience.
 So, metaphorically speaking, if you are a conservative person who values tradition, you probably won’t wear punk clothes.
 And vice versa.
-On many occasions, I got presented with a situation where a Business had a wrong look.
+On many occasions, I got presented with a situation where a Business had an inconsistent look.
 Sometimes it is an easy fix; sometimes, it needs a makeover.
 In both cases, it is potentially very damaging to present your organisation with an inappropriate look.
 As said, this goes beyond aesthetics alone.
 For example, suppose you are selling high-end, luxurious beauty products, but you visually demonstrate your Business as unpolished.
 In that case, you will create a huge misunderstanding within your ideal clientele – and you will end up with bargain hunters customers objecting to your high prices.

 To recap, the first step to build a Branding that delivers is to admit you are not trained to see – as yet.
 Then, finding a Brand Specialist whose portfolio you admire is a smart move.